learnk8s/learnk8s.io/src/terraform-aws/content.md

 terraform apply
 ```

-The [`terraform apply`](https://www.terraform.io/docs/commands/apply.html) command shows you a list of [Terraform resources](https://www.terraform.io/docs/configuration/resources.html) that Terraform is planning to create (this is called an [execution plan](https://www.terraform.io/docs/commands/plan.html)).
+The [`terraform apply`](https://www.terraform.io/docs/commands/apply.html) command first shows you a so-called [execution plan](https://www.terraform.io/docs/commands/plan.html) which is a summary of resources that Terraform wil create, modify, or delete.

+In your case, since you're starting from zero, there should be only resources to create.

-The command also prompts you if you want to proceed; confirm it with:
+The command prompts you if you want to proceed, which you can confirm by typing `yes`:

 ```
 yes
 ```

+Terraform now turns the execution plan into reality by creating the necessary AWS resources in your AWS account.

-At this point, you can lean back and wait for Terraform to create your cluster.
+You can lean back and wait for Terraform to create your cluster!

 _It shouldn't take longer than 3-4 minutes._

-When the command completes, your cluster should be up and running — let's test it!
+When the command completes, your cluster should be up and running!

 In your current working directory, you should now have a file with a random pet name (e.g. `real-hedgehog`) and a `.conf` extension: